 Charlene’s favourite building is the Gherkin, London.

-Kaitlyn has spent the past 5 years working in the employment and training sector with a wide range of youth including homeless and at-risk youth and youth with Autism Spectrum Disorder (ASD) and learning disabilities.
-Kaitlyn is excited to begin working in the construction industry with the Construction Youth Trust.
+Kaitlyn has a vast amount of experience working in the employment and training sector with a wide range of young people, including homeless and at-risk young people and those with Autism Spectrum Disorder (ASD) and learning disabilities.
+Kaitlyn's enthusiasm and passion for helping young people recognise and achieve their full potential drives her work with the Trust.

 Kaitlyn’s favourite building is the Aanischaaukamikw Cree Cultural Institute, Oujé-Bougoumou, Québec.